ddantas/visiongl/README.txt

 Shader code written in OpenCL require only the two first kinds of comments.

 The wrapper functions use a common variable type to store image data, called VglImage.
-It contains space to store the image data in RAM, and handles to store the image in both CUDA, OpenGL and OpenCL contexts.
+It contains space to store the image data in RAM, and handlers to store the image in CUDA, OpenGL and OpenCL contexts.
 These contexts are used under demand.
-If the image is used only in OpenGL context, the CUDA handle will be empty (NULL or -1) and vice-versa.
+If the image is used only in OpenGL context, the CUDA handler will be empty (NULL or -1) and vice-versa.

         Compilation